-Mitigation Measure Timing Re Responsible Party Mitigation Measure #1: Crotch's Bumble Bee.
-Prior To mitigate potential impacts to Crotch's bumble bee: Prior To mitigate potential impacts to Crotch's bumble bee: Project a.
+Mitigation Measure Timing Responsible Party Mitigation Measure #1: Crotch's Bumble Bee.
+To mitigate potential impacts to Crotch's bumble bee: a.
 A qualified entomologist familiar with the species' behavior and life history shall conduct a species-specific survey of suitable habitat within the Project area and surrounding buffer.
-Surveys shall cour behavior and lotober, within one year prior to vegetation removal and/or ground disturbance to determine the presence/absence of Crotch's bumble bee.
+Surveys shall occur between February and October, within one year prior to vegetation removal and/or ground disturbance to determine the presence/absence of Crotch's bumble bee.
 Surveys should focus on both nesting and foraging habitat.
-CDFW has published a Survey Considerations document for CESA for adjing patiential for presence, habitat assessment, and survey methods. b.
-If nesting or foraging bees are detected, the site shall be considerations document for CESA and the Project impacts to Crotch's bumble bee and mitigation will be fulfilled through compensatory mitigation at a minimum 1:1 nesting habitat replacement of equal or better functions and values to those impacted by the project, or as otherwise determined through the incidental Take Permit will be needed for direct impacts to Crotch's bumble bee and mitigation will be fulfilled through compensatory mitigation at a minimum 1:1 nesting habitat replacement of equal or better functions and values to those impacted by the project, or as otherwise determined through the incidental Take Permit will be norvided at a 1:1 replacement and or of equal or better functions and values to those impacted by the project, or as otherwise determined through the incidental Take Permit by the project, or as otherwise determined through the incidental Take Permit will be provided at a 1:1 replacement to fequal or better functions and values to those impacted by the project, or as otherwise determined through the City
+CDFW has published a Survey Considerations document for CESA Candidate Bumble Bees, which can be found at the following link: https://wildlife.ca.gov/Conservation/CESA.
+This document describes factors such as evaluating potential for presence, habitat assessment, and survey methods. b.
+If nesting or foraging bees are detected, the site shall be considered occupied, and the Project biologist will notify CDFW.
+An Incidental Take Permit will be needed for direct impacts to Crotch's bumble bee and mitigation will be fulfilled through compensatory mitigation at a minimum 1:1 nesting habitat replacement of equal or better functions and values to those impacted by the project, or as otherwise detected and an Incidental Take Permit will not be pursued, compensatory mitigation dividuals are detected and an Incidental Take Permit will not be pursued, compensatory mitigation dividuals and CDFW, documenting the methods and results of the surveys prior to the City and CDFW, documenting the methods and results of the surveys prior to Prior to Project Initiation City